gruntwork-io/terragrunt/docs/_docs/02_features/provider-cache.md

 #### Reusing providers from the user plugins directory

-In official registers, some plugins for some operating systems may not exist.
-Thus, the cache server will not be able to download the requested plugin.
-A workaround could be to compile the plugin from source code and save it into the user plugins directory:
+Some plugins for some operating systems may not be available in the remote registries.
+Thus, the cache server will not be able to download the requested provider.
+As an example, plugin `template v2.2.0` for `darwin-arm64`, see [Template v2.2.0 does not have a package available - Mac M1](https://discuss.hashicorp.com/t/template-v2-2-0-does-not-have-a-package-available-mac-m1/35099).
+The workaround is to compile the plugin from source code and put it into the user plugins directory or use the automated solution [https://github.com/kreuzwerker/m1-terraform-provider-helper](https://github.com/kreuzwerker/m1-terraform-provider-helper).
+For this reason, the cache server first tries to create a symlink from the user's plugin directory if the required provider already exists there:

 * %APPDATA%\terraform.d\plugins on Windows
 * ~/.terraform.d/plugins on other systems

-As an example, plugin `template v2.2.0` for `darwin-arm64`, see [Template v2.2.0 does not have a package available - Mac M1](https://discuss.hashicorp.com/t/template-v2-2-0-does-not-have-a-package-available-mac-m1/35099), and the solution for it [https://github.com/kreuzwerker/m1-terraform-provider-helper](https://github.com/kreuzwerker/m1-terraform-provider-helper)

 #### How forwarding Terraform requests through the cache server works

-Terraform has the official documented setting [network_mirror](https://developer.hashicorp.com/terraform/cli/config/config-file#network_mirror), that works great, but has one significant drawback for the local cache server - the need to use https connections with a trusted certificate.
-Luckily, there is another way - using the undocumented setting [host](https://github.com/hashicorp/terraform/issues/28309).
+Terraform has an official documented setting [network_mirror](https://developer.hashicorp.com/terraform/cli/config/config-file#network_mirror), that works great, but has one major drawback for the local cache server - the need to use https connection with a trusted certificate.
+Fortunately, there is another way - using the undocumented [host](https://github.com/hashicorp/terraform/issues/28309) setting, which allows Terraform to create connections to the caching server over HTTP.